 Folk music is many things to many people.
 It is classified and categorised in varied, strange and often inaccurate ways.
 From traditional, acoustic, world and roots, to nu-folk, electric folk, medieval folk and folk-rock, via bluegrass, country and Americana, through progressive folk, neo folk and electronic psych, to punk folk, folk metal and thrash folk.

-Folk influences come from far and wide - Western and Eastern Europe, America, Africa, India - almost anywhere you can imagine.
+Folk influences range far and wide - Western and Eastern Europe, America, Africa, India - almost anywhere you can imagine.
 Those influences ebb, flow and coalesce to create the new, different, strange and sometimes awe inspiring threads of folk.
 FolkWords looks at the threads and the people that take the time to weave those threads into the rich tapestry that is folk music.

 What else will you find on FolkWords?